lwray-renesas/rl78-g23-inductive-sense-shield/README.md

 - Optionally you can choose to copy the project into the workspace which will make a brand new copy of the project in the workspace folder\
 Otherwise do not select this option which simply opens, in e<sup>2</sup>studio, directly the project in local repository folder
 - Then click **Finish**

-The animation shows the steps above (inc. copying the project).
+The animation below shows the steps above (inc. copying the project).
 [![Import Process](docs/img/project_import.gif)](docs/img/project_import.gif)